 - Standard: These instances are the most flexible and can be stopped and started at any time, with no additional costs.
 They will vary in their hourly rate based on their availability zone, instance type, and size.

 - Convertible: These instances offer a fixed monthly discount over the On-Demand price if you commit to running them for at least one year.
 You won’t pay any upfront fee for these reservations; however, you do need to pay for this reservation each month until your commitment period ends or it’s converted into an off-peak reservation.
 If your commitment expires before its end date, it converts back into an On-Demand instance without penalty—and without losing any of its reserved benefits (such as discounts).

 - Convertible Dedicated Hosts: These instances provide discounts on dedicated hosts in conjunction with discounted usage rates on Amazon EC2 Dedicated Hosts running Linux/UNIX operating systems only.
 This allows customers looking for dedicated hosts with flexibility but who do not have enough demand from internal IT users/developers or external clients may find this option appealing since they don’t have many options available today when purchasing dedicated hardware resources from third-party vendors such as Rackspace or SoftLayer

 You can choose to pay upfront for your Reserved Instances or pay as you go.

 The annual payment method will give you the best savings because it allows you to save up to 75% on EC2 instances.
 You only pay for what you use and need.
-This means that if there are months where your workload is low, then that’s okay!
+This means that if there are months when your workload is low, then that’s okay!
 Amazon will charge you a lower price based on the number of hours used in each month during the year term of your reservation contract.